caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

   - Right click execute SQL to force update.
 You should see your seed data

 ## 8. IMPLEMENT CRUD WITH ENTITY FRAMEWORK
-- The way this tutorial plays out, you set up the project without, then you add CRUD with entity framework after
+- The way this tutorial plays out, you set up the project without features, then you add CRUD with entity framework after.
-- As I was writing the notes, I already completed the project, so you don't see "without entity framework" code

 In `VideoGameController.cs` the line of code: `private readonly VideoGameDbContext _context = context;` adds the db context you use to reference objects from.

 - Prior to this there were three VideoGame objects being used.
  - Delete the mock data and replace it with the db context.
 Below is an example of before and after.
 BEFORE:
 ```csharp
 namespace VideoGameApi.Controllers